mgrand/smileyVars/README.md

 ### Logging

 SmileyVars uses slf4j for its logging.
+Slf4j integrates with all of the popular logging libraries (Logback, log4j, &hellip;).
 You can find documentation for slf4j at <https://www.slf4j.org/manual.html>

 ## Roadmap